atv2016/frigate_ocr_recognizer/README.md

 Also keep in mind that it will detect the object, and then keep updating the snapshot per frame until the event is finalized.
 So if the object is not fully stationary (like a person), you might not get the most ideal snapsnot for text recognition (e.g. with a person it might detect you backwards and miss the text you are holding up.

-It is also recommended to disable timestamps or logos on the cameras you are using as they will be part of the recognition.
+It is also recommended to disable any logos on the cameras you are using as they will be part of the recognition.
 When text has been extracted, it will be added to the sublabel in frigate, and prefaced with OCR (on the sublabel filter it will take the last 30 characters or so).

 Finally, currently the canvas_size given to EasyOCR is 1000.
 If you have the available GPU memory, you can leave that out for better image.
 I have to share the GPU with frigate and compreface, so i only have a little left i can use.
 But the larger the image, and the higher the resolution, the better.
 When you do change it, make sure to test if it works on a variety of your images as changing any setting to EasyOCR or given image, can have detrimental effects on text recognition.
 Sometimes making the canvas larger might have a worse effect, especially if you combine it with other EasyOCR parameters.
 My camera's have a 1080P stream, but it would be interesting to see what results a 4K camera would give.